Cherry Chase

 Sunnyvale · California

-Sunnyvale's most sought-after family neighborhood — top Sunnyvale Union schools, classic Eichler and ranch homes, tree-lined cul-de-sacs, and a tight-knit community feel.
+One of Sunnyvale's most sought-after neighborhoods: top Sunnyvale Union schools, classic Eichler and ranch homes, tree-lined cul-de-sacs, and a strong community feel.

 - Top Schools